kellykkl/gasflow-model/README.md

 # gasflow-model

-To see the analysis, view the file
+To see the analysis, view the file Gas Flow model.ipynb .